moorthynair/Automated-agriculture-fire-event-detector/README.md

 3. All the essential python libraries.

 # Lets check out the code step by step
-Step 1: [Retreiving the fire data] (https://github.com/moorthynair/Automated-Agriculture-fire-event-detector/blob/main/Step_1_Retreivng%20the%20fire%20data.py).
+Step 1: [Retreiving the fire data](https://github.com/moorthynair/Automated-Agriculture-fire-event-detector/blob/main/Step_1_Retreivng%20the%20fire%20data.py).
 The generated API, area of Interset, date, date range and path to store the data are the user input here.
 The dataset shall be downloaded from 3 different sensors.

 Step2: